What is Direct Cremation?

 (*) Average cost taken from: Royal London National Funeral Cost Index Report 2016 and Sun Life Cost of Dying survey 2016

-When ashes are ‘placed’ into your niche in the barrow there are no time constraints, just a unique private location to do what feels ‘right’ to celebrate someone’s life.
+When ashes are ‘placed’ into your niche there are no time constraints, just a unique, calm and private space, allowing you to do what feels ‘right’.

-A placement into a niche within a barrow is often referred to as an up-lifting, powerful and positively moving experience.
+Placement ceremonies within a barrow are often described as up-lifting, powerful and a positively moving experience.